<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

-weeks after sowing your grass seed, it's important to protect it from heavy foot traffic and other damage.
+Protect the seed: In the first few weeks after sowing your grass seed, it's important to protect it from heavy foot traffic and other damage.
 Consider setting up a temporary fence or using flags to mark off the area, and avoid walking on the soil until the grass has had a chance to take root.

 &#xD;